Renew a License

 If your license expired more than one year ago, you must meet the requirements for reinstatement.
 A licensee has two options for reinstatement: 1) either retaking and successfully passing the applicable licensing examination; or (2) retaking and successfully completing all continuing education requirements.
 The appropriate license renewal fee must also be paid and board rules specify that a licensee shall not be entitled to a prorated, reduced renewal fee.

 To reinstate by “retaking” continuing education – you must provide evidence of taking the required number of continuing education courses for each license you are seeking to reinstate.
 The courses must be taken at least one year after the license expiration date to qualify.
-For example, if your license expired on March 1, 2014, courses must be taken after March 1, 2015, to qualify for reinstatement of your license.
+For example, if your license expired on June 30, 2017, courses must be taken after June 30, 2018, to qualify for reinstatement of your license.
 If your license has been lapsed for more than one renewal cycle (e.g. before July 2016), you must provide proof of retaking CEUs for each renewal cycle in which the license has been lapsed.
-For example, to reinstate a single plumbing license that lapsed in 2015, 16 hours of CEUs would be required.
+For example, to reinstate a single plumbing license that lapsed in 2018, 16 hours of CEUs would be required.
+Beginning March 31, 2021 the same course can not be repeated for CEU credit for reinstating a lapsed license.

 To reinstate by retaking the applicable licensing exam, download an Exam Candidate Application from our website (located under the link for “Examination”) or submit the online Exam Candidate Application and select reinstatement as the basis for the application.
 The application must be submitted along with the fee of $35 for each examination.
 Upon approval, you will be sent information on scheduling your examination through Kirkwood Community College.
 A testing fee of $95 per examination must be paid directly to Kirkwood.